Rep. Dan Crenshaw ‘effectively blind for about a month’ after emergency eye surgery, he says

 Crenshaw’s congressional offices in Washington and Houston will continue to operate as they have, he said.

 A former Navy SEAL, Crenshaw was elected to Congress in 2018.
-He typically wears a dark eye patch to cover his false eye, which SNL’s Pete Davidson once mocked when Crenshaw was still a congressional candidate.
+He typically wears a dark eye patch to cover his false eye, which “Saturday Night Live'”s Pete Davidson once mocked when Crenshaw was still a congressional candidate.
 The bit drew bipartisan condemnation and Davidson later apologized.

 On his former campaign website, Crenshaw described the recovery of his vision in his left eye as “a medical miracle” and said doctors originally told him he would never see again.